Eswar-h/SQL/README.md

 Run the SQL scripts in your MySQL environment to extract the necessary data.
 ## Power BI Visualizations:
 Open the Power BI files in Power BI Desktop to view the visualizations.

-Open the Power BI files in Power BI Desktop to view the visualizations.
 ## Presentation:
 Open the PowerPoint file to view the presentation designed for top-level management.

 This project highlights my skills in data analysis, SQL querying, data visualization, and presentation design in a business setting.
 It demonstrates my ability to extract and present actionable insights from data, supporting data-driven decision-making in a corporate environment.